 These engines can also analyze multiple ID or credit card parameters using AI to combat the use of fakes.
-By catching users of multiple accounts or proxy servers to make multiple purchases, this technology can also prevent promo code and loyalty program abuse.
+This technology can also prevent promo code and loyalty program abuse by catching users of multiple accounts or proxy servers to make various purchases.

 11. Auto-generated product descriptions

 Even for experienced copywriters, writing product descriptions that are both persuasive and SEO-friendly is not an easy task.
 The more products you have to sell, the longer it might take to write unique descriptions for each.

 How about reaching out to AI‑powered tools for those?
 Of course, they are not on the level of professional copywriters, but when it comes to simple product descriptions, AI can quickly create engaging, unique, and optimized content based on the specifications.

 Additionally, most AI tools now can use copywriting principles like AIDA (attention, interest, desire, action) to write like a human and also cleverly add keywords to fit the text naturally.
 While AI-generated product descriptions are not yet widely accepted by the industry, it’s probably just a matter of time considering how fast such tools armed with natural language processing are improving.

 With so much potential already visible, AI will become more important for e‑commerce owners.
 This technology can provide many benefits that other technologies cannot offer – from saving you and your team time on various tasks to boosting your customer experience far beyond expectations.